Narain SchroederDirector of Land Conservation & Acting President

 Charmaine takes care of BNRC’s bookkeeping and helps keep the office running smoothly.
 She moved to the Berkshires in 2012 after growing up in Vermont.
 Charmaine loves traveling around the world.
 Closer to home, she enjoys hiking and nature.
 Besides BNRC’s Hollow Fields, a couple of her favorite spots are Monument Mountain and the Cheshire Cobbles.

 Michael Leavitt earned his Bachelor’s Degree in Environmental Studies at Keene State College in New Hampshire.
 While in school, he got a summer job leading youth trail crews in the Berkshires for the Appalachian Mountain Club.
 He came back the next summer after graduating and has made the Berkshires his home.
 Before joining Berkshire Natural Resources Council, Mike was an AmeriCorps member serving with the Appalachian Mountain Club and Greenagers.
-As the Trails and Outreach Coordinator, Mike oversees our trail keeping and engages our community by providing memorable outdoor experiences.
+As the Land and Trails Coordinator, Mike oversees stewardship of BNRC’s trails and fee-owned lands.

 Mariah AumanVolunteer and Outreach Coordinator